emrichmp/myFoodJournal-Frontend/dev_checklist.md

     [X] - fix post req
-[X] - Finish setting up back end for logging in and signing up [X] - sign in needs to authenticate - rails validations [] - Figure out how to do sessions in react - prolly w/ state [] - After user signs up or logs in, have it switch login to App component using the session state [] - have components update with new goal data (ig by changing state - USE REDUX)
+[X] - Finish setting up back end for logging in and signing up [X] - sign in needs to authenticate - rails validations [] - After user signs up or logs in, have it switch login to App component using the session state [] - have components update with new goal data (ig by changing state - USE REDUX)
     - passed state to parent comp - myGoals